 Add Item: When selected opens the Script Editor.
 This is where you can select from previously saved scripts or create a new script as required.
 The criteria in the script is what the Analyst Cluster will use to display the results.

 Apply Settings to All: When multiple Analysis Cluster tools have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
-This is a great time saver if an adjustment is made to the tool - such as hiding or adding levels- as this allows all the other Analysis Cluster tools in the chart, page or entire workbook to be updated instantly.
+This is a great time saver if an adjustment is made to the tool - such as line colour - as this allows all the other Analysis Cluster tools in the chart, page or entire workbook to be updated instantly.

 Move to Front: If the tool is displaying behind other tools or indicators on the chart, clicking this action will bring the tool to the forefront.